 What a gorgeous bulletin board!
-Students will love taking their photo in front of these beautiful wings.
+Students will love taking selfies in front of these beautiful wings.
 It’ll get them started off to have a great year.

-This board was originally created by Celia F. for her dorm, but wouldn’t it be great in an English classroom?
+This board was originally created for a dorm, but wouldn’t it be great in an English classroom?

 “This was my board from last year, showing all my students.
 M&M stands for marvelous and magnifico here.” —Ana M.